Dr Johanna Feary

 The i Paper has recently published several articles about silicosis due to artificial/engineered stone.
 The articles are part of a wider campaign to raise awareness of the dangers of working with this type of stone, and to improve health surveillance and accountability of UK employers which are still using these products.
 The i Paper is ultimately calling for ban of artificial/engineered stone in the UK.

-Jo Feary speaks at All Party Parliamentary Party Group on artificial stone silicosis
+Jo Feary featured in iNews campaign on artificial stone silicosis